techistem/memory-game/README.md

 </details>

 ### Tips
-- Tips section gives the user brief information about how to play the game with an example.
+- A Tips section gives the userinformation about how to play the game with an example.
 - There is also a Restart button at the bottom to allow the user to return to the Home page.

 <details><summary>Desktop tips section</summary>